InternetSociety/pulse-development-guide/README.md

 ## Documentation with Sphinx

 Pulse automatically generates documentation regarding data sources and measurement frequency based on the Django models used by the various apps.
-Include `:source:` and `:source measurement frequency:` in the docstring for the relevant class:
+Include `:source:` and `:source measurement frequency:` in the docstring for the relevant class

 ```
 class RoutingIncidents(models.Model):